Country guides

 Entry requirements

 United States citizens must have a passport that is valid for a minimum of three months from the date of their arrival.
-Americans do not require a visa for stays of up to one year.
+Americans do not require a visa for stays of up to 90 days within any 180-day period, though some sources state that stays of up to one year may be allowed with a residence permit.

 British passport holders must have a passport that is valid for a minimum of three months from the date of their departure.
 They do not require a visa for stays of up to 90 days.